Department of the Visual Arts

 Instructor(s): C. Mehring Terms Offered: Autumn

-Note(s): Enrollment is limited and permission of instructor is required.
-Preference will be given to students with a background in the visual arts or writing about the arts.
-Please email the instructor (mehring@uchicago.edu) explaining relevant background.
+Note(s): Permission of instructor required.
+Preference given to students with background in visual arts or architectural practice or writing.
+Please email mehring@uchicago.edu explaining relevant background.

 ARTV 37920.
 Virtual Reality Production.
 100 Units.